POLYVIEW-3D Tutorial

 Example below represents crystal structure of the Phot-LOV1 domain from Chlamydomonas reinhardtii in the dark state (PDB id 1n9l), with sulfate anion and flavin mononucleotide ligands shown using sphere and stick models, respectively.

-Render ligands as spheres
+Rendering ligands as spheres

 (Default option)

-Render ligands as sticks
+Rendering ligands as sticks

 Click on respective image to see options used for its rendering.